Nixon, Nevada

 Nixon is a census-designated place (CDP) in Washoe County, Nevada, USA.
 The population was 374 at the 2010 census.
 It is part of the Reno–Sparks Metropolitan Statistical Area.
 It is the seat of tribal government of the Paiute Pyramid Lake Indian Reservation and home to the tribe's Museum and Visitor Center.
+Nixon lies along State Route 446 which connects the settlement to Sutcliffe and Pyramid Lake.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 6.3 sqmi, all land.

 Origin

-Nixon was named in honor of Senator George Stuart Nixon (R), who represented Nevada in the US Senate from 1905–1912.
+Nixon was named in honor of Senator George Stuart Nixon (R), who represented Nevada in the US Senate from 1905 to 1912.